Isaac Schneersohn

 In 1943 while under Italian wartime occupation, Schneersohn founded a documentation center at his home in Grenoble with representatives from 40 Jewish organizations.
 The center moved to Paris at Liberation and became the Center of Contemporary Jewish Documentation.
 Schneersohn remained President of the CDJC and editor of its Revue until his death in 1969.

 Biography

 Early life

-Isaac Schneersohn was born in Kamenetz-Podolsk, currently in the Ukraine, in 1879 or 1881.
+Isaac Schneersohn was born in Kamenetz-Podolsk, currently in Ukraine, in 1879 or 1881.

 Schneersohn served as a crown rabbi in Horodnia and Chernihiv in northern Ukraine.
 He was active both socially and politically, becoming involved in community affairs and education, as well as becoming a council member and deputy mayor in Ryazan as a member of the moderate liberal party.

 Emigration to France

 Originally from the Russian Empire, Isaac Schneersohn emigrated to France in 1920 after the Bolshevik revolution.
 He was naturalized as a French citizen during the inter-wars years.

 In Paris, "His home became a place where Jewish leaders met, many of them Zionists, mostly right-wing Revisionists, as he had become."